whereswelly-govhack/wheres-welly/README.md

 - Adding more layers of services
 - Building on the happiness and self-assessed health scores from the Human Health Survey
 - Adjusting the scale to match commuting preferences
 - Integrating with existing rental and house sales websites so that their information is more useful.

+## Thanks
+Many thanks to the HERE team, our data contributors the folks at data.govt.nz and of course, the team at Govhack Wellington 2017.
+We have been kept fed and watered through a busy 46 hour period.

 ## Creators